juliantharsis-cmd/another-ra/docs/prd/PRD_Persistent_Filtering.md

 - Test localStorage quota exceeded scenario
 - Test with corrupted localStorage data
 - Test toggle behavior across page navigations
+- Test feature flag toggle from disabled to enabled
+- Test feature flag toggle from enabled to disabled
+- Test that no double API calls occur when:
+  - Component mounts with saved filters
+  - Feature flag is toggled from disabled to enabled
+  - Feature flag is toggled from enabled to disabled
+  - Persistent filtering toggle is changed
+- Test that filters load instantly without "blinking" effect
+- Test that cache key is computed correctly with saved filters from the start

 ---